Protection of your personal data

 In order to protect your personal data, the Commission has put in place a number of technical and organisational measures in place.
 Technical measures include appropriate actions to address online security, risk of data loss, alteration of data or unauthorised access, taking into consideration the risk presented by the processing and the nature of the personal data being processed.
 Organisational measures include restricting access to the personal data solely to authorised persons with a legitimate need to know for the purposes of this processing operation.

 Personal data in electronic form: access to your personal data, as well as any other information collected in the website is exclusively provided through an identification system with password, accessible to a restricted number of users, without prejudice of a possible future transmission of these data to the bodies charged with the control and inspection of the Commission's activities in conformity with EU law.
-These users are the Units of DG NEAR, as well as officially contracted external companies.

 7. Who has access to your personal data and to whom is it disclosed?